plaid/plaid-go/PUBLISH.md

 `github.plaid.com/plaid/plaid-go` uses semantic versioning with git tags to track releases.

-1. Ensure that you have cloned this repository into `$GOPATH/src/github.com/plaid/plaid-go` and set `GO111MODULE=off`
+1. Ensure that you have cloned this repository into `$GOPATH/src/github.com/plaid/plaid-go`

 2. Checkout the `master` branch and pull the latest changes: